InkDAO/gitbook/protocol-overview/overview.md

 **Traditional Platforms**: Medium articles disappear if Medium shuts down.
 YouTube takes 45% of earnings.
 Substack charges 10% plus payment processing fees.
 Your content lives on company servers they control.

 **InkDAO**: Content lives on IPFS (can't be deleted by any single entity).
-Platform takes 5% for infrastructure, creators keep 95%.
+Truly decentralized with no intermediaries—creators keep 100%.
 Readers buy content once and own it forever through blockchain tokens.
 No one can censor or remove your content.

 ## The Four Pillars